cng04/NBA-Champion-Predictor-Project/README.md

 Next, I used Python's BeautifulSoup library and its classes and methods to parse and extract the necessary tables and delete any unnecessary information for the per-game stats, advanced stats and playoff table. <br>

 Then, I used Python's Pandas library to clean the data (i.e. make sure I included only the relevant columns of data in my Dataframes, set any null values to 0, make sure each Team's name was the same historically, etc.).
-The most difficult part of this process was determining how to manage the playoff result data/where each team finished.<br>
+The most difficult part of this process was determining how to manage the playoff results data (i.e. where each team finished).<br>

 I used a scoring system (playoff score) to quantify each team's playoff performance: <br>